 2. Please read: Consent form for medical withdrawal

-3. Link to leave of absence form from the Registrar's Office can be found here: http://smu.edu/registrar/forms_library.asp
+3. Leave of Absence Form from the Registrar's Office can be found here: Leave of Absence Request Form

 For further information regarding Medical Withdrawals, contact